 A student may request to change their homestay any time after their arrival at their homestay.
 At least two weeks' notice must be provided to the homestay host and agency, and a change of placement fee will be chargeable unless the Admissions Officer deems that the homestay placement is inadequately to the needs of the student.
-MGS will advise the Department of Immigration and
+MGS will advise the Department of Home Affairs through PRISMS as soon as possible of any changes to accommodation - in advance of the change where possible.